vdiflorio/nextgenpb_tutorial/files.md

 ### 4. Surface Definition

-Define how the boundary between solute and solvent is generated using NanoShaper.
+Here one finds the definition of how the boundary between solute and solvent is generated using NanoShaper, a tool aimed at computing the molecular surface and pockets of a biomolecular system.

 #### Surface Types: